Eventide 2: The Sorcerers Mirror

 Sound 8

-Eventide 2 unfortunately doesn’t quite live up to the high standards set by the original game, but it is still an imaginative adventure with some great visuals.
-This time it is your niece that requires rescuing after being kidnapped by an evil sorcerer with sinister intentions.
-The game features much less mythical creatures than the first and the absence of a bonus chapter makes it feel even shorter than it is, but a new moral choice system adds some replay value.
-If you are a fan of the genre or would like to get your feet wet with hidden object games then Eventide 2 shouldn’t be missed.
+Eventide 2 doesn’t quite live up to the high standards set by the original game, but it is still an imaginative adventure with some great visuals.
+This time, your niece requires rescuing after being kidnapped by an evil sorcerer with sinister intentions.
+The game features much less mythical creatures than the first, and the absence of a bonus chapter makes it feel even shorter than it is.
+However, a new moral choice system adds some replay value.
+If you are a fan of the genre or want to get your feet wet with hidden object games, then Eventide 2 shouldn’t be missed.

-Gameplay: Less mythical creatures than the original, but the story is still entertaining and the Eastern European setting is unique.
+Gameplay: The game features fewer mythical creatures than the original, but the story is still entertaining, and the Eastern European setting is unique.

-Graphics: Nice hand painted backgrounds and great use of color.
+Graphics: The visuals consist of nice hand-painted backgrounds and great use of color.

-Sound: Not a lot of background tunes, but they are all good and the voice acting isn’t too bad either
+Sound: While there are not many background tunes, they are all good, and the voice acting isn’t too bad either

 Summary 7.7 Great